 - holds ultimate responsibility for safeguarding and child protection in BINS.
-This responsibility will not be delegated. - acts as a source of support and expertise for the whole school community in regards to our safeguarding duties. - undertakes Level 3 Safeguarding Training with updates every two years and Safer Recruitment training every 3 years - will contact SPA or MASH if there are any safeguarding concerns about a child. - will keep detailed records of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all safeguarding records are kept confidential and stored securely, ensuring a link to the pupil file.
-These records will also be logged and stored using CPOMS. - will retain the file until such a time that the new school acknowledges receipt of the original file. - will liaise with the local authority and work with other agencies and professionals in line with WTSC. - will attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments and provide a report, where required. - notifies Children's Social Care if a child subject to a child protection plan is absent from school without explanation. - will be aware of pupils who have a social worker - will ensure that all staff have read and agree to work within the school's Safeguarding Policy, Code of Conduct and Keeping Children Safe in Education 2022 Part 1 and Annex A. - will organise safeguarding induction for new staff, training annually for all staff and updates through the year as appropriate. - will take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might have on childrens' attendance, engagement and achievement in school. - will oversee an annual audit of the school's Safeguarding policies, procedures and practices and ensure that this is submitted to KRSCP. - Upholds a close relationship with the Kingston and Richmond Safeguarding Children Partnership (KRSCP), such as through attendance at KRSCP termly DSL forums - will ensure that Early Help and intervention is put in place. - will ensure that the name of the designated safeguarding lead and deputies are clearly advertised in the school and on the website. - will ensure that child protection information is transferred to the pupil's new school - will ensure the suitability of adults working with children on school sites for all lettings, ensuring safeguarding procedures are carried out and concerns are reported back to the Deputy Safeguarding Leads - liaise with the headteacher or principal to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This responsibility will not be delegated. - acts as a source of support and expertise for the whole school community in regards to our safeguarding duties. - undertakes Level 3 Safeguarding Training with updates every two years and Safer Recruitment training every 3 years. - will contact SPA or MASH if there are any safeguarding concerns about a child. - will keep detailed records of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all safeguarding records are kept confidential and stored securely, ensuring a link to the pupil file.
+These records will also be logged and stored using CPOMS. - will retain the file until such a time that the new school acknowledges receipt of the original file. - will liaise with the local authority and work with other agencies and professionals in line with WTSC. - will attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments and provide a report, where required. - notifies Children's Social Care if a child subject to a child protection plan is absent from school without explanation. - promotes the educational outcomes of children who have or had a social worker, by sharing appropriate child protection information with staff as appropriate. - will ensure that all staff have read and agree to work within the school's Safeguarding Policy, Code of Conduct and Keeping Children Safe in Education 2024 Part 1 and Annex A.

+- will organise safeguarding induction for new staff, training annually for all staff and updates through the year as appropriate. - making sure that all adults who work in or for the school have an adequate and appropriate safeguarding induction, regularly updated safeguarding training and annually sign to say they have read the relevant part of KCSIE 24. - will take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might have on childrens' attendance, engagement and achievement in school. - will oversee an annual audit of the school's Safeguarding policies, procedures and practices and ensure that this is submitted to KRSCP. - upholds a close relationship with the Kingston and Richmond Safeguarding Children Partnership (KRSCP), such as through attendance at KRSCP termly DSL forums - will ensure that Early Help and intervention is put in place. - will ensure that the name of the designated safeguarding lead and deputies are clearly advertised in the school and on the website. - will ensure that child protection information is transferred to the pupil's new school - will ensure the suitability of adults working with children on school sites for all lettings, ensuring safeguarding procedures are carried out and concerns are reported back to the Deputy Safeguarding Leads - liaise with the headteacher or principal to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
 This should include being aware of the requirement for children to have an Appropriate Adult.
 Further information can be found in the Statutory guidance PACE Code C 2019.
 The DSL is responsible for ensuring all staff are aware of this requirement.